 In 2018, Gainesville committed to have all its energy provided entirely by renewable sources by 2045.
 The resolution follows four other Florida universities that have passed resolutions like this, such as FSU, UCF, USF and UWF.

-Santa Fe’s total number of reported positive cases is now 687, according to a report provided by Santa Fe spokesperson Jay Anderson.
-Since Feb.
-1, the college’s weekly confirmed positive COVID-19 cases have decreased each week.
+The college’s total number of reported positive cases since last March is now 747, according to a report provided by Santa Fe spokesperson Jay Anderson.
+There are 12,469 students enrolled at the college this semester.

 As UF’s Spring semester comes to a close, students reflect on how the pandemic allowed for the opportunity to gain new abilities and navigate through HyFlex classes.
 They also look ahead to Fall — with some feeling apprehensive about UF’s decision to return to full, normal operations and others eager to step foot back on campus.